How Plaid’s support team improved their average ticket resolution time by 80%

 The product support team was overwhelmed with the task of supporting the 11,000+ financial institutions (and counting) linked by Plaid.
 These financial integrations enabled users of apps like Venmo and SoFi to securely link their bank accounts in just a few clicks.
 While the experience was magical and seamless for end users, the workflow to diagnose issues when they arose was complex and time consuming for the product support team.

-For Plaid’s 20-person support team at the time, investigating financial integration tickets involved digging through several tools in search of a resolution: from internal databases, to Zendesk, Jira, and Slack.
+For Plaid’s 70-person support team, investigating financial integration tickets involved digging through several tools in search of a resolution: from internal databases, to Zendesk, Jira, Slack, and their CRM.

 Chris O’Neill knew this firsthand as a member of the product support team for nearly a year and a half.
 When he transitioned to technical support engineering, Chris found himself in a position where he could build internal apps to help the broader support team handle and resolve tickets better and faster.
 And with the consumer-facing side of the business about to take off, introducing a slew of new support workflows, it turned out to be a timely decision that would have a huge impact on productivity as the team scaled.